A Unified Dynamical Systems Framework for Cosmology in $f(Q)$ Gravity: Generic Features Beyond the Coincident Gauge: Introduction

 In $f(Q)$ gravity, the underlying flat and torsionless geometry allows a three-parameter family of affine connections.
-These give rise to three distinct connection branches, denoted by $\Gamma_1$, $\Gamma_2$, and $\Gamma_3$, each characterised by a free function $\gamma(t)$.
+These give rise to three distinct connection branches, $\Gamma_1$, $\Gamma_2$, and $\Gamma_3$, each characterised by a free function $\gamma(t)$.
+In the $\Gamma_1$ branch, however, $\gamma(t)$ enters the connection definition but does not influence the cosmological evolution~\cite{Guzman:2024cwa}.
 Notably, the three connection branches are not only mere mathematical constructs but also of physically relevant quantities.
-Despite all being flat and torsionless, numerous studies have shown distinctive signatures of the connection branches on the FLRW dynamics.
+Despite all being flat and torsionless, numerous studies have shown distinctive signatures of the connection branches on the Friedmann-Lema\^itre-Robertson-Walker (FLRW) dynamics.
 For instance, some cosmological singularities that arise in one connection branch may correspond to smooth de Sitter epochs in another for the same $f(Q)$ function~\cite{Ayuso:2025vkc}.
 Likewise, it was found in \cite{Shi:2023kvu} that for a given $f(Q)$, the scenarios based on the three different branches perform differently in accounting for the same observational dataset SNe+CC+BAO+QSO.
 In particular, it was found that a specific choice of the free gauge parameter defining the affine connection can lead to phantom crossing of the dark energy equation of state, which the authors have dubbed as `gauge-induced phantom crossing' in \cite{Shi:2023kvu}.
-In another recent work \cite{Basilakos:2025olm}, it has been shown that the connection branch $\Gamma_2$ in the absence of matter is equivalent to a quintom model on the FLRW minisuperspace, thus providing a framework in which the phantom field is well-behaved with a lower bound on its energy.
+Another recent work \cite{Basilakos:2025olm} shows that the connection branch $\Gamma_2$, in the absence of matter, is equivalent to a quintom model on the FLRW minisuperspace.
+This provides a framework in which the phantom field is well-behaved, with a lower bound on its energy.
 The latter work also provides a realisation of the phantom field from first principles.
 Phantom fields are generally needed to cross the effective divide line $\omega=-1$, a phenomenon predicted by recent DESI dataset analysis \cite{DESI:2025fii}.
-In light of all these recent interesting works, deepening our understanding of the dynamics under the non-trivial connections is in order.
+In light of these recent works, a deeper understanding of the dynamics under the non-trivial connections is warranted.